by Dr. Will Cole

 Are there any cons to drinking matcha?

 Possibly.
 Heavy metals such as lead can be found in many plant products because it is absorbed from the soil.
-Not just matcha, but green tea in general, is known to absorb lead at a higher rate.
+Not just matcha, but green tea in general, is known to absorb lead at a higher rate than many other plants.
 It’s possible that it can be higher in matcha because you are drinking the entire leaf versus steeping your tea.